Apply to the PhD Program

 Submit Scores from the Graduate Record Examination (GRE)

 Submit scores from the Graduate Record Examination (GRE).
 These scores must be submitted directly to the University of Illinois at Chicago (Institution Code 1851-5001).
 It can take several weeks for the test scores to arrive at the University so plan to take the examination well in advance of the application deadline.
-Learn more about the GRE.
+GRE scores are optional for the Fall 2021 admission application cycle.

 Applicants Whose Native Language is not English